Security shouldn't be a black box

 We are GDPR-compliant in our handling of EU data.
 Key compliance practices:

-- EU data residency (Frankfurt)
+• EU data residency (Germany)

-- No analytics or tracking scripts
+• No third-party analytics or marketing tracking tools

-- Data subject rights honored within 30 days
+• Data subject rights honored within 30 days

-- Hard-delete on account deletion — no soft-delete trash
+• Hard-delete on account deletion - no soft-delete trash

-- Structured JSON export available on demand
+• Structured JSON export available on demand

-- Item events (downloads) treated as personal data in exports and deletions
+• Item events (downloads) treated as personal data in exports and deletions

-- Clear list of subprocessors in this document
+• Clear list of subprocessors in this document

 What we don't (yet) have